 - Pour in Hershey’s chocolate syrup and mix on medium-low speed until combined, scraping down sides and bottom of bowl until no lighter flour color is seen.

-- Pour in Creme de Menthe* (see below for substitution)
+- Stir or mix in Creme de Menthe* (see below for substitution) for the creamy, fluffy, light green buttercream layer.

 - Microwave in 20-30 second intervals, stirring between each heating.
 The chips will melt even after you microwave it.
+Once melted, stir in pinch of salt and if desired a ½ teaspoon of vanilla extract.

 - Spread on top of mint layer, cool completely, then slice and serve.